 I recently flew to Aruba on an impromptu but much-anticipated trip to the Lesser Antilles.
 It had been in my head for some time – I need to check out Aruba.

-I’m not even sure where that compusion came from all of a sudden.
-But boy, am I glad it did.
-There is a lot to see and do within this small country’s borders.
+I’m not even sure where that compulsion came from.
+But boy, am I glad it listened.
+There is a lot to see and do within this small country’s borders!

 Here is everything you need to know before you go!